7th Queen's Own Hussars: Second World War

 The regiment had been converted to tanks in 1937 and subsequently been trained in Cairo giving them a reasonable advantage.
 Although they might have thought that they were misplaced in Egypt, when Italy entered the war on 10 June 1940, that thought quickly slipped their mind.
 They formed part of the 7th Armoured Brigade in the 7th Armoured Division and were joined by the 8th and the 11th Hussars.
 On 14 June 1940 the 7th Hussars, with a company of the King's Royal Rifle Corps and a battery of 4th Royal Horse artillery captured Fort Capuzzo, while the 11th Hussars captured La Maddalena.
 They took part in the Battle of Sidi Barrani in December 1940 and at the Battle of Bardia in January 1941.
 Hitler created the Afrika Korps under the command of General Erwin Rommel to re-inforce the Italians: in April 1941, the allied troops in Tobruk were cut off by the Germans and Italians but in June 1941 the 7th Armoured Division was again prepared for battle as part of Operation Battleaxe, having received new tanks and additional personnel.
 Rommel then started to push the Allies back into Egypt.
 The regiment helped delay Rommel's advance although the commanding officer Lieutenant Colonel Freddie Byass and many others were killed at the Battle of Sidi Rezegh in November 1941.

-Crusader I tanks in Western Desert, 26 November 1941, with "old" gun mantlets and auxiliary Besa MG turret.
-These were the tanks predominantly used by the 7th Hussars in North Africa.

 In January 1942 the regiment was sent to Burma and engaged with the Japanese Army at Pegu.
 Field Marshal Sir Harold Alexander spoke highly of the regiment when he said:

 "Without them we should never have got the Army out of Burma; no praise can be too high for them."

 The regiment was ordered to destroy its tanks as it crossed the Chindwin River in May 1942.
 It then re-deployed to the Italian Front and, having been seconded to the Polish 2nd Corps, fought at the first Battle of Ancona in June 1944 and in the battles for the Gothic Line in autumn 1944.
 The Polish Army granted the regiment the privilege of wearing the "Maid of Warsaw" for their "Magnificent work – fine examples of heroism and successful action".

 The regiment reached Bologna in October 1944 and then took part in the battle for the Po plains in the spring of 1945.